 - Collaborative projects encouraged, each applicant should submit their own application.

 - Awards will not be given for projects that have already been completed.

-- Applications will be reviewed by the designated staff contact and ECG grants advisory committee.
+- Applications will be reviewed the ECG grant committee.

-Describe your proposed project or research, including references to any relevant texts or other supporting materials.
+Description of your proposed project or research, including references to any relevant texts or other supporting materials.
 State the specific aims or guiding questions of your project.
+Describe the timeline, components, and implementation of your project.
 Include relevant background information on the previous preparation and experiences that led you to this project/research.
 Incorporate reflections on the following questions:

 Necessary project-related costs are eligible for funding.

 These include materials, supplies, small equipment or software, payments to research subjects, travel expenses for field work (with field study leave or full enrollment), and other expenses eligible for grant assistance.
 List each item, its cost, and a description of its purpose if not immediately clear.
 Also, list the names and amounts of other received or pending grants.
 If you need materials ordered by mail, add $10 to $40 into your budget to cover shipping and handling costs, depending on quantity and source.

 A letter of support from one of your Division III committee members (Division III students) or Division II committee members (Division II students), your research supervisor, or another faculty member familiar with your work.
 Division III students must attach a copy of the filed Division III contract (screen shot from TheHub).Division II students must attach a copy of the filed Division II contract (screen shot from TheHub).